IBM/ibm-spectrum-scale-csi/README.md

 kubectl delete -f deploy/namespace.yaml
 ```

+> **NOTE**: Kubernetes use `kubectl` command, replace with `oc` if deploying in OpenShift.

-Please note, this will completely destroy the operator and all associated resources.
+This will completely destroy the operator and all associated resources.